understanding-the-connected-home/book/now_and_the_future.md

 Now we're seeing the rise of plurals: multiple users and multiple machines.
 These form complex, connected systems, experiences, and data sets.

+## There aren't many connected homes

+Over the last few months, we've made a point of asking a lot of people which connected objects they have in their houses (not counting smartphones, tablets, laptops).
+It wasn't many.

+Even in this almost ludicrously biased-towards-early-adopters group We talked to you hardly find any connectedness: Some game consoles and smart TVs, yes.
+Some NEST thermostats, a Philips Hue lightbulb here and there, sure.
+But that was about it.
+(In our home, there are some bluetooth speakers and we had a set of Alex's lovely [Good Night Lamp](http://goodnightlamp.com) before we brought them to [Casa Jasmina](http://casajasmina.arduino.cc) as house warming gifts.
+That's just about it.)

+The reasons are simple, and even this group of early adopters - many of who design connected products and services for a living - everybody has been blunt about it: The current offerings offer (mostly) fairly marginal value, or aren't compatible with either other technical platforms or (more interestingly) social norms.

+**If we had to summarize the overall response in one sentence, it'd be: "I just don't need it."**

+And that's _very_ interesting.
+Because everybody agrees there's a huge market in connecting the home, and most would simultaneously agree that as a user the things offered don't make a whole lot of sense at least to the wider public.

+<strong>The home is first and foremost a safe space.
+A place of retreat and relaxation.
+A space that must never be challenging, but supportive.
+If we add any complexity or complication to the home, we chip away at its core functionality.</strong>

 ## How will the connected home start?